renpy/renpy/sphinx/source/config.rst

     If not None, this variable should give a transition that will be used when entering the game menu.

+.. var:: config.enter_yesno_transition = None

+    If not None, a transition that is used when entering the yes/no prompt screen.

 .. var:: config.exit_replay_transition = None

     If not None, a transition that is used when exiting a replay.